 If you try a recipe, let us know!
 Leave a comment or tag an Instagram photo #picklesnhoney.

 Amanda graduated from Boston College in 2006 and launched her career at Wayfair, where she built and managed a multimillion dollar SEO department from the ground up.
 From there, she worked at GroupM as the Director of SEO Strategy for Fortune 500 companies, including P&G, Volkswagen, and Novartis, to name a few.
 In 2011, she started Pickles & Honey as a creative weekend hobby while also studying to become a Culinary Nutritionist.
 After a few years, and harnessing her background in SEO, she grew Pickles & Honey big enough to make it her full-time job.

 Aaron graduated from Rhode Island School of Design (RISD) in 2005 and worked at prominent advertising agencies and design firms as a Graphic Designer before starting his own multi-disciplinary creative studio, Symbolic Design, in 2014.
 He is an award-winning Creative Director and Photographer, specializing in branding, logo design, creative direction, art direction, graphic design, and UX/UI.
 Aaron has done work for presidential campaigns, New Balance, L.L.
 Bean, and TED, among others.
 He is the lead UX Design Instructor for General Assembly and a guest lecturer at Harvard Business School.

-Amanda and Aaron live in Boston with their three dogs, Honey, Barley, and Mousse.
+Amanda and Aaron live in East Sacramento with their daughter, Sonoma, and three dogs, Honey, Barley, and Mousse.
 Fun fact: Pickles & Honey was originally named after Honey, and Amanda’s parents’ dog, Pickles.